JuliaImages/Images.jl/README.md

   to better-preseve the image's native format.
   This includes reading alpha channels and (unfinished) support for indexed images.
-  Image writing is currently broken but will be fixed soon.
+  Image writing does not yet support transparency, but works otherwise.
 - PPM/PGM/PBM is supported directly
 - A wrapper of libpng was once written, but it is currently disabled